 - The yearly payout of each television contract, and

-- The number of subscribers for each cable network.
+- The number of subscribers for each cable network (as of March 2017).

 The formula for determining yearly revenue of a cable network is Subscriber Fee X Number of Homes X 12.
 Here’s the table we currently use to determine how much money each cable network earns every year: